Katsuzō Nishi: Biography

-The health for which Katsuzō Nishi is grateful came by struggle.
-What he was he owed to his original methods of health building, methods which were a precious outcome of years of careful study of nearly every theory of health and preventative medicine to be found in the world, of endless experimentation, and lastly, of a very critical examination, from the standpoint of modern medical science, of the knowledge so acquired.
+Katsuzō Nishi attributed his health to his own methods of health building.
+These methods developed from years of studying health and preventive medicine theories, conducting experiments, and examining the acquired knowledge from the perspective of modern medical science.

 He was also an aikido teacher at Aikikai Hombu Dojo hence many aikidoka were introduced to the Nishi Health System which resulted in the incorporation of certain exercises, like the fish exercise (kingyō undō, 金魚運動), into aikido and the way aikidoka took care of their health.

 When we watch people involved in Aikido, we see that their stance is like an equilateral tetrahedron.
 We watch them begin the characteristic spherical rotation.
 They change in various ways, extending and drawing, without losing their centered balance.
 Theirs are completely controlled figures.
 When the body is controlled, it is most healthy.

 After the war he also advised Kisshomaru Ueshiba on reestablishing the Aikikai Foundation after the war.